This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You get sick with a cold or the flu.

-- You may have an allergic response to anesthesia or other medicines used for your surgery.
+You may bleed more than expected or get an infection.
 You may not be happy with the results of your abdominoplasty.
 Your abdomen may be uneven, and you may still have loose skin and fat.
 You may have small bulges of tissue on the sides of your abdomen.
 Your surgery area may become swollen, bruised, or painful.
-Your skin may get an infection, a rash, or large scars.
+You may have scars.
 The skin or nerves near your cuts may be damaged.
 You may need another surgery to fix some of these problems.
-You may bleed too much and need a blood transfusion.
+You may get a blood clot in your limb.
+This may become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.